• Skip to primary navigation

 Some dishes are easy to make and others take a little extra prep work.
 This salmon dish of Russian descent does take a little extra prep work than most of my recipes.
 But I promise you it will be well worth the effort.

-What Ingredients Do I Need to Make a Coulibiac of Salmon?
+Ingredients to Make a Coulibiac of Salmon

 Let’s start by gathering the ingredients we need to make a Coulibiac of Salmon.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.